-- People who live within a Sonos ecosystem.
-This should come as no surprise, but if you already have a Sonos ecosystem then the Sonos Move is a solid addition as it can be picked up and brought into the yard whenever you want.
+- People who live within a Sonos ecosystem will appreciate the portable Sonos Move which can be picked up and brought into the yard whenever you want.

-- Anyone with money to blow.
-The Sonos Move is a good speaker but at $399 it’s hard to recommend to anyone who just wants a good Bluetooth speaker.
+- Anyone with a flexible budget can enjoy the Move’s portable form factor; though, for the price, it’s hard to recommend to anyone who just wants a simple Bluetooth speaker.
 There are plenty of those that won’t cost you this much.
 If you’re getting the Sonos Move it’s because you’re not too worried about the price tag.

 How is the Sonos Move built?